 - Mostly free.
 CIT's checking is “mostly fee-free.”
 There are no monthly fees and use of its ATMs is free.
 Even if you use an out-of-network ATM, fees are reimbursed up to $30 per statement cycle.

 - 24/7 access.
 Online and mobile banking means 24/7 account access.
 And you can deposit checks and make unlimited withdrawals using the mobile app.

 - Money market account.
 You can build up your savings with a CIT Bank money market account.
-This account has a 0.50% APY (as of February 17, 2021) with a minimum opening balance of $100.
+This account has an 1.55% APY with a minimum opening balance of $100.
+See details here.

 - CDs.
 CIT offers various CDs for enhanced savings options, including term, jumbo, RampUp, and no-penalty 11-month CDs.

 - Interest earning.
-Both checking and savings accounts earn interest, as high as 0.25% for checking and 0.45% for savings, as of February 17, 2021.
+Both checking and savings accounts earn interest, as high as 4.60% for savings.
+See details here.